pingcap/ossinsight/docs/more/01-analyze-github-events-on-tidb-cloud-in-10-minutes.md

 Once your cluster is ready, you can start to import the sample data to your cluster.

 :::Info
-We have merged the create database/table in the SQL files, so you don't need to `create any database/tables` by yourself.
+We have merged the create database/table in the SQL files, so you don't need to `create database/tables` by yourself.

 If you want to know the table schema, you can check `desc gharchive_dev` later in the following step.
 :::